What is Via de Cristo?

 - Group reunion – a small group of two to five friends who meet together weekly to reflect on their spiritual growth and to encourage each other in discipleship.
 Visit our Reunion group pages, there’s probably a group in your area, or better yet, check with your sponsor!

 - Ultreya – a meeting of the larger Via de Cristo community on a regular basis.
-The INKY Via de Cristo Ultreya’s meet at various churches on scheduled Sundays four times a year.
+The INKY Via de Cristo Ultreya’s meet at various churches on scheduled Saturdays or Sundays a few times a year.
 The group enjoys fellowship, worship with communion, singing, sharing and of course a great meal.

 We urge you to participate in these two activities because they will help you remain strong in your faith and commitment to serve God.